Can you really reduce your stress by reading for at least 6 minute a day?

 Meditation: Sujan from the Varapunja Meditation Centre led the first talk in our Spring Clean Your Mind series on mediation.
 It was explained that even monks feel stress and meditation is something that takes time to learn and you never stop learning.
 Sujan’s book Meditation: Buddhism in Practice is available to borrow from the library.

 Chinese Internal Arts: Matthew Knight from the Ruyi School of Taijiquan and Qigong (Tai Chi and Chi Gong) led the second talk in our Spring Clean Your Mind series which focused on the Chinese Internal Arts.
-For those wanting to explore more Matthew recommended reading Gordon Faulkner’s book Managing stress with Qigong, an article from the Harvard Medical School, The Health Benefits of Tai Chi and Dao de Jing; The Book of the Way by Laozi.
+For those wanting to explore more Matthew recommended reading Gordon Faulkner’s book Managing stress with Qigong, Dao de Jing; The Book of the Way by Laozi (available from the library) and an article from the Harvard Medical School, The Health Benefits of Tai Chi.

 Aromatherapy: Kathryn McIntosh from Re:Treat Aberdeenshire led the third talk in our Spring Clean Your Mind series which focused on aromatherapy with the emphasis on how smells evoke memories and feelings in us.
 Kathryn recommended looking at the Tisserand Institute's website for more information where among other things you will find a recommended reading list – many of the titles are available to borrow from the library.